pieaerts/pieaerts/_24-hours-in/tana-toraja.md

 ---
 title: TANA TORAJA
-subtitle: 24 hours in the life of Torajans
+subtitle: 24 hours in the life of the Torajans
 date: 2011-03-19 00:00:00
 image: /uploads/Tana/IMG_1969.jpg
 float: left